List of county roads in Pasco County, Florida: Route description

 The first segment begins a block north of the northern terminus of Alternate US 19 in Holiday at Mile Stretch Road.
 County Road 595 consists of Mile Stretch Road, then takes a sharp left onto Grand Boulevard.
-Within Holiday and Elfers, the road runs along the right-of-way of a former Seaboard Air Line Railroad line before heading to Main Street in New Port Richey, where it secretly makes another left turn before terminating at US 19.
-Originally it continued north along Grand Boulevard along the east bank of the Pithlachascotee River until reaching US 19 in Port Richey.
+Within Holiday and Elfers, the road runs along the right-of-way of a former Seaboard Air Line Railroad line before crossing Main Street in New Port Richey, from where it continues north along Grand Boulevard along the east bank of the Pithlachascotee River until reaching US 19 in Port Richey.

 The second segment runs along Aripeka Road, north of Hudson.
 It runs west from US 19, then intersects the historic Dixie Highway as it curves north towards "downtown" Aripeka.
 Pasco County Road 595 ends at the South Palm Island Bridge in Aripeka along the Gulf of Mexico, where the street name changes from Aripeka Road to Osowaw Boulevard, and the route becomes Hernando County Road 595.

 County Road 595 Alternate

-County Road 595 Alternate exists as three separate routes of CR 595.